 (See also Overview of Temporomandibular Disorders Overview of Temporomandibular Disorders (TMD) The term temporomandibular disorders is an umbrella term for a group of musculoskeletal and neuromuscular conditions that involve the temporomandibular joint (TMJ), the masticatory muscles,... read more .)

 This condition is the most common disorder affecting the temporomandibular region.
-It is more common among women and has a bimodal age distribution in the early 20s and around menopause Menopause Menopause is physiologic or iatrogenic cessation of menses (amenorrhea) due to decreased ovarian function.
-Manifestations may include hot flushes, night sweats, sleep disruption, and genitourinary... read more .
+It is more common among women and has a bimodal age distribution in the early 20s and around menopause Menopause Menopause is the permanent cessation of menses (amenorrhea) due to loss of ovarian follicular function.
+Clinical manifestations may include hot flushes, night sweats, sleep disruption, and genitourinary... read more .

 In the affected muscle, both pain and trigger points (which cause referred pain) may result from parafunctional behavior such as bruxism Bruxism Bruxism is clenching or grinding of teeth.
-Bruxism can abrade and eventually wear down enamel and dentin in the crowns of teeth, damage metal or ceramic dental crowns, and cause teeth to become... read more (clenching or grinding of the teeth), which is regarded as two distinct entities: sleep or awake bruxism, which have different etiologies.
+Bruxism can occur during sleep (sleep bruxism) and while awake (awake bruxism).
+In some people, bruxism causes headaches, neck pain, and/or jaw pain... read more (clenching or grinding of the teeth), which is regarded as two distinct entities: sleep or awake bruxism, which have different etiologies.

 Myofascial pain syndrome is not limited to the muscles of mastication.
 It can occur anywhere in the body, most commonly involving muscles in the neck, shoulders and back.